-When you give information about tax to a client, and it is the same for everyone - so their particular situation is not looked at, this is tax information.
-For example: the rate of customs duty is -—per cent or the rate of inheritance tax is -– per cent.
+When you give information about tax to a client, and it is the same for everyone (so their particular situation is not looked at), this is tax information.
+For example: the rate of customs duty is X per cent, or the rate of inheritance tax is Y per cent.

 When you give tax advice however, you will have studied a client’s particular circumstances, and assessed and recommended a particular course of action, or a product that is suitable for them.
+This applies even when your relationship with a client is for a short time only.
 For example: If you do this, your tax or duty liability will be X. If you do that, your tax liability will be Y.

 This means that a number of businesses that do not formally call themselves accountants will fall within the scope of the regulations.
 For example:

 - a business supplying bookkeeping services by completing cash books for clients

 - a payroll agent calculating tax liability, earnings or payments made to a business’s employees

 - a stock auditor calculating expected sales from stock records and comparing them with the takings

 - a business which helps facilitate the tax refunds of other people